-The petitioner states that the main reason why the climate differs west of The Hamptons is due to the lesser effect of the Atlantic Ocean on buffering temperatures.
+The main reason why the climate differs west of The Hamptons is due to the lesser effect of the Atlantic C cean on buffering temperatures.
 As the buffering southwest winds approach western Long Island, they first must travel over a small sliver of land known as Long Beach, Jones Beach and Fire Island.
 The winds then must travel over the inlets of South Oyster Bay, Great South Bay and Moriches Bay, before traveling over the main body of Long Island.
-The combination of passing over the narrow. colder, island strips and bays causes a slight loss in the warmth of the winds, thereby lessening its effect in buffering the mainland.
+The combination of passing over the narrow, colder, island strips and bays causes a slight loss in the warmth of the winds, thereby lessening its effect in buffering the mainland.
 By the time the winds travel north, a few miles inward, they have lost a great deal of the warmth they had previously carried and hence do significantly less to control temperatures than the breezes traveling over The Hamptons.
 The Hamptons and the North Fork are much narrower strips of land than the main body of Long Island, and therefore alter the temperatures of the winds to a much lesser degree than western Long Island.
-Data obtained by the petitioner for the periods 1973-1981 show Patchogue averaging 4.1 degrees (F.) cooler than Bridgehampton for the same period.
+The periods 1973-1981 show Patchogue averaging 4.1 degrees (F.) cooler than Bridgehampton for the same period.